Code-Institute-Submissions/Interactive-Front-End-Development-Milestone-Project/README.md

     2. Check that the font size does not change to maintain readability.

 2. The Timer & Click Counter
     1. Confirm that when resizing, the text does not breach their respective containers.
     2. Make sure that the timer has begun, starting from 0.
     3. Confirm that the click counter only increments when a card is clicked.

 1. The Game Field
-  i.
-Check that when resizing the page, the cards do not breach the game field. ii.
-Check that the cards maintain their margin despite a change in device. iii.
-Confirm that the cards shape changes as the screen is resized or if on another device. iv.
-Confirm that the cards can still be clicked when on another device without any difficulty due to resizing.
+    1. Check that when resizing the page, the cards do not breach the game field.
+    2. Check that the cards maintain their margin despite a change in device.
+    3. Confirm that the cards shape changes as the screen is resized or if on another device.
+    4. Confirm that the cards can still be clicked when on another device without any difficulty due to resizing.
-  v.
-Make sure the images resize and do not breach the card containers.
+    5. Make sure the images resize and do not breach the card containers.

 #### Footer:

 1. Socials Bar
-  i.
-Check that the socials bar doesn't overlap the footer. ii.
-Check that the width and height resize correctly when changing the size of the window or to a different device.
+    1. Check that the socials bar doesn't overlap the footer.
+    2. Check that the width and height resize correctly when changing the size of the window or to a different device.

 2. The Socials Icons & Words
-  i.
-Check that when hovering on "Instagram", "Facebook" or "Twitter" that the colour changes. ii.
-Check that when removing the mouse, this colour change is reverted. iii.
-Confirm that when passing the width threshold (by changing device etc), remove the words and leave just the icons. iv.
-Confirm that when the words have been hidden, the icons have increased in size.
+    1. Check that when hovering on "Instagram", "Facebook" or "Twitter" that the colour changes.
+    2. Check that when removing the mouse, this colour change is reverted.
+    3. Confirm that when passing the width threshold (by changing device etc), remove the words and leave just the icons.
+    4. Confirm that when the words have been hidden, the icons have increased in size.

 #### Logical Testing for The Newsletter: